MysteriousX0214/Review-Service/README.md

 Course Address： [course address](https://study.163.com/course/courseMain.htm?courseId=1212937804)
 ## QuickView For Codes
-**review-service**:providing Remote Process Calls for users, stores and audits.
+**review-service**:providing Remote Process Calls for users, stores and audits. supported methods:
+- Detailed logics of all methods in **service for users/shops/audits**, http apis and remote process calls are provided.

-**service for users**: not inplemented serperately, http apis and grpc methods are written in **review-service**.
+**service for users**: not inplemented serperately, http apis and grpc methods are written in **review-service**. supported methods:
+- create review
+- update review
+- delete review
+- see review details
+- see all reviews created by someone

-**service for shops**: review-b.
+**service for shops**: review-b. supported methods:(remote calls in **review-serice**)
+- create for reply
+- update for reply
+- appeal for reply

-**service for audits**: review-o.
+**service for audits**: review-o. supported methods:(remote calls in **review-serice**)
+- audit for reviews
+- audit for appeals

 ## Necessary Environments:
 ###### Kratos: